mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-resolved-with.md

 ## Example in Action

-Alright, let's assume you're working on that _naïve music library_ and you have a function called `getArtistInfo` that fetches details about everyone’s favorite band—Green Day.
+Let's assume you're working on that _naïve music library_ and you have a function called `getArtistInfo` that fetches details about everyone’s favorite band—Green Day.
 You want to test that when the Promise resolves, it returns the proper artist info.

 ```javascript
 // musicLibrary.js